-The proposed project would generate approximately 45 p.m. peak-hour pedestrian trips.
+The proposed project would generate approximately eight (8) p.m. peak-hour pedestrian trips.
 The proposed project would not cause a substantial amount of pedestrian and vehicle conflict, as there are adequate sidewalk and crosswalk widths.
-Pedestrian activity would increase as a result of the project, but not to a degree that could not be accommodated on local sidewalks or would result in safety concerns.
+Pedestrian activity would increase as a result of the proposed project and future affordable housing project, but not to a degree that could not be accommodated on local sidewalks or would result in safety concerns.

 There are no existing or proposed bike lanes on or adjacent to the project site, and no new curb cuts are proposed.
-In the vicinity of the project site, there are three major Citywide Bicycle Routes.
-Valencia Street comprises a portion of bicycle route #45, Harrison Street a portion of route #33, and 17th Street a portion of route #40.
-Bicycle traffic is heavier on Valencia Street than on surrounding streets.
-Although the proposed project would result in an increase in the number of vehicles in the project vicinity, this increase would not substantially affect bicycle travel in the area.
+In the vicinity of the project site, there are four major Citywide Bicycle Routes.
+Illinois Street, from 16th Street to Cesar Chavez includes the entirety of bicycle route #5, Indiana Street comprises a portion of bicycle route #7, Mariposa Street a portion of route #23, and 16th Street a portion of route #40.
+Although the proposed project and future affordable housing project would result in an increase in the number of vehicles in the project vicinity, this increase would not substantially affect bicycle travel in the area.